Most useful CS console commands

 Cheat Commands

 If you think you can use these console commands to give yourself an edge in an online match, sorry, but this isn’t the case.
 When you’re playing your own custom game, you can use the sv_cheats 1 console command to enable cheat commands in-game.
-These commands are great for practicing CSGO, as they will let you experiment with different weapons freely.
+These commands are great for practicing CS2, as they will let you experiment with different weapons freely.
+For example, you can bind the ‘alt’ key to the ‘noclip’ command for easier navigation.
 Some of the most useful console commands that can be enabled with sv_cheats 1 include:

 • r_drawothermodels 0/1/2 – This console command gives you something that works like a wallhack.
 (0) disables the player models completely, so you won’t see anyone else with this setting.
 (1) enables the default setting where you only see player models that are visible and (2) lets you see player models through the walls.